mohoyt/litl/README.md

 [Build guide](build_guide.md)

 ## Known issues
-Will be fixed in v2 but are present in v1
+Have been fixed in v2 (and gerbers now updated) but were present in v1
-* Esc key is missing holes for 5 pin switches (workaround is to cut the pins off that switch to make it 3 pin and with the plate it will still be stable)
+- [x] Esc key is missing holes for 5 pin switches (workaround is to cut the pins off that switch to make it 3 pin and with the plate it will still be stable)
-* Track routing goes under the front logo and makes it less clear, needs rerouting slightly
+- [x] Track routing goes under the front logo and makes it less clear, needs rerouting slightly
-* OLED pins are reversed so the OLED has to be mounted facing left (over the diodes) instead of right
+- [x] OLED pins are reversed so the OLED has to be mounted facing left (over the diodes) instead of right

 ![litl](img/litl2.jpeg "litl")